volution/kawipiko/documentation/readme.rst

     * it is highly recommended to use ``--archive-inmem`` or ``--archive-mmap`` or else (especially if data is indexed) the net effect is that of loading everything in RAM;

 ``--security-headers-tls``
-    Enables adding the ``Strict-Transport-Security: max-age=31536000`` and ``Content-Security-Policy: upgrade-insecure-requests`` to the response headers.
+    Enables adding the ``Strict-Transport-Security: max-age=31536000`` and ``Content-Security-Policy: upgrade-insecure-requests`` to the response headers, which instruct the browser to always use HTTPS for the served domain.
-    (Although at the moment ``kawipiko`` does not support HTTPS, it can be used behind a TLS terminator, load-balancer or proxy that do support HTTPS;  therefore these headers instruct the browser to always use HTTPS for the served domain.)
+    (Useful even without HTTPS, when used behind a TLS terminator, load-balancer or proxy that do support HTTPS.)

 ``--security-headers-disable``
     Disables adding a few security related headers: ::